Elvis!!! Ann-Margret!!! The 60th Anniversary Of VIVA LAS VEGAS!

 – Variety

 Unlike George Burns and Variety, her co-star in Bye Bye Birdie, Janet Leigh (who had top billing), was no fan of Ann-Margret, or George Sidney.
-Sidney went out his way to make sure that Ann-Margret had the best possible lighting and angles for every single shot that she was in.
+Sidney went out of his way to make sure that Ann-Margret had the best possible lighting and angles for every single shot that she was in.

 Producing Viva Las Vegas